jmettraux/aachen/src/aaa__title_page.md

 Design Decisions:

-* targets a low-fantasy Europe between the Dark Ages and AD 1100
+* targets a low-fantasy Europe between the Dark Ages and AD 1100 (or a similar world of your conception)
 * low on math (additions, arithmetic means, subtractions)
 * may leverage any B/X bestiary (HD, AC, ...)
 * abilities are nouns, skills are verbs, traits are adjective